openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Relying Party Registration {#rp-resolution}

-How  obtains metadata about the RP depends on whether the Self-Issued OP and the RP have a pre-established relationship or not.

 The Self-Issued OP utilizing this specification has multiple options to obtain RP's metadata:

 * Obtain it prior to a transaction, e.g using [@!OpenID.Registration] or out-of-band mechanisms.
 See (#pre-registered-rp) for the details.